Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 Before you install a new plugin to add a certain feature, make sure that the feature is not available on Rocket.net or Divi.

 Remember again.
-Why spending more money (or wasting your hosting resources) on extra plugins when the features are already available on your hosting or theme?
+Why spend more money (or wasting your hosting resources) on extra plugins when the features are already available on your hosting service or theme?

 You don’t need to install the following plugin types if you use Rocket.net as your hosting service and Divi as your theme.

-3. Backup plugin.
-Rocket.net already comes with automated scheduled backups.
+- Backup plugin.
+Rocket.net already comes with an automatic backup feature.
 It performs the backup on a daily basis and the backup files are available for 14 days.
 Manual backup is also available if you need it.

 Connect Your Blog with Google Search Console